The Kitchen Table

 The Kitchen Table is the heart of many families.
 It is a gathering place where hungry mouths are fed, hearts are nurtured, relationships are built and meaning is made.
 The Kitchen Table is also where many of us first met an older person and learn about their value in our lives and the world.
 Every family has its own kitchen table culture which influences the way the table is set, the food it carries, the people who sit at it, and the conversations that teach generations about what is acceptable and what is not.

 The Kitchen Table is a multigenerational project gathering stories about respect for older people in families.
-These stories about 'what works' (appreciative inquiry) highlight the opportunity for cross cultural learning about respect - to help change ageist cultural values and prevent ageism and Elder Abuse by families.
+These stories about 'what works' (appreciative inquiry) highlight the opportunity for cross cultural learning about respect, to help change ageist cultural values and prevent ageism and Elder Abuse by families.

 The Kitchen Table is a multigenerational project gathering stories about respect for older people in families.
-These stories about 'what works' (appreciative inquiry) highlight the opportunity for cross cultural learning about respect - to help change ageist cultural values and prevent ageism and Elder Abuse by families.
+These stories about 'what works' (appreciative inquiry) highlight the opportunity for cross cultural learning about respect, to help change ageist cultural values and prevent ageism and Elder Abuse by families.

 Stories